Expanding bipartite Bell inequalities for maximum multi-partite randomness: Background

-and we require lower bounds on this quantity over states and measurements compatible with the observed statistics, $P_{\mathrm{obs}}$, or linear functions $f_{i}(P_{\mathrm{obs}})$ of them, such as the value of some Bell expression.
-We will typically only consider one functional, $f$, which will be a Bell inequality with observed value $f(P_{\mathrm{obs}}) = \omega$; then we denote the infimum in \cref{eq:ent} as the function $R_{f}(\omega)$.
-The asymptotic rate can be used as a basis for rates with finite statistics using tools such as the entropy accumulation theorem~\cite{DFR,EAT2,MetgerGEAT}.
+and we require lower bounds on this quantity over states and measurements compatible with a linear constraint on the observed statistics $P_{\mathrm{obs}}$, $f(P_{\mathrm{obs}}) = \omega$, where $f$ defines a Bell expression and $\omega$ is its observed value.
+This definition can be straightforwardly extended to multiple functions.
+The asymptotic rate can be used as a basis for rates with finite statistics using tools such as the entropy accumulation theorem~\cite{DFR,EAT2,MetgerGEAT} (an alternative approach for handling finite statistics is the quantum probability estimation framework~\cite{Zhang20}, but this does not reduce to the single round von Neumann entropy).

 Because we study fundamental limits on certifiable DI randomness we work in the noiseless scenario, using self-testing statements to certify DI randomness.
-Here, $f(P_{\mathrm{obs}})$ is a Bell expression, and we show all states and measurements that achieve its maximum violation correspond to a post-measurement state in tensor product with Eve, $\rho_{\bm{R}E|\bm{x}^*} = \rho_{\bm{R}|\bm{x}^*} \otimes \rho_{E}$.
+Here, $f(P_{\mathrm{obs}})$ is a Bell expression, and we show that all states and measurements that achieve its maximum violation correspond to a post-measurement state in tensor product with Eve, $\rho_{\bm{R}E|\bm{x}^*} = \rho_{\bm{R}|\bm{x}^*} \otimes \rho_{E}$.
 This allows us to directly evaluate the conditional entropy $H(\bm{R}|\bm{X}=\bm{x}^{*},E) = H(\bm{R}|\bm{X}=\bm{x}^{*})$, and the infimum becomes trivial since all compatible strategies give rise to the same classical distribution (see Appendix~\ref{app:dec} for details).